 Queen Boat Party in Montreux 1986

-A nice little story : It was absolutely necessary to find a solution so that QUEEN stands out from the other bands invited to the 1986 Golden Rose for the press to talk about it.
+A nice little story : It was absolutely necessary to find a solution so that Queen stands out from the other bands invited to perform at the 1986 Golden Rose and for the press to talk about them.

 Their manager, Jim Beach, has cleverly found a dazzling solution.
 Rent a boat, organize a reception and invite all the press.
 Some stripteaser from the Hungaria Night Club, located between the Bavaria restaurant and the Mountain Studios, were invited to join Freddie's guests and fans on the boat.

 Later in the evening they were asked to dance to the rhythm of the music and more precisely to undress.
 Of course, this stroke of genius was meant for the press to reported this event and talk about Queen !
 And it worked perfectly !
 They all related the story.
 Short video below.